gardener/gardener/docs/concepts/admission-controller.md

 This section describes the admission webhook handlers that are currently served.

+### Admission Plugin Secret Validator

+In `Shoot`, `AdmissionPlugin` can have reference to other files.
+This validation handler validates the referred admission plugin secret and ensures that the secret always contains the required data `kubeconfig`.

 ### Kubeconfig Secret Validator

 [Malicious Kubeconfigs](https://github.com/kubernetes/kubectl/issues/697) applied by end users may cause a leakage of sensitive data.